 One of the reasons that money can be such a point of contention for couples is that they wait until there’s an issue to start talking about money.

-Rather than waiting until there’s something to fight about, I recommend my clients have regular money dates with their partners.
+Rather than waiting until there’s something to fight about, I recommend having a regular money date with their partner.
 This allows couples to cover any potential areas of conflict before they get to that level.

 You can use money dates to cover topics such as the monthly budget and progress on your financial goals.